django-beam/django-beam/README.md

 `__init__`.

-The viewset figures out which attributes should be passed to a component and also takes into account the specificiy.
+The viewset figures out which attributes should be passed to a component and also takes into account the specificity.
 If you specify both `fields` and `detail_fields`, the detail component will receive the latter, while all other components will be passed the former.

 ### Example of using a custom component